pSpitzner/beets-flask/docs/develop/contribution.md

 2.1 **Install the dependencies (backend):**
 We recommend using a virtual environment to manage the dependencies.

 ```bash
 cd backend
 pip install -e .[dev]
 ```

 2.2 **Install the dependencies (frontend):**
-We use (pnpm)[https://pnpm.io/] to manage the frontend dependencies.
+We use [pnpm](https://pnpm.io/) to manage the frontend dependencies.
 You may use any other package manager.
+On macOS you might want to run this command inside the container ([see here](resources/macos)).

 ```bash
 cd frontend
 pnpm install --frozen-lockfile
 ```

 3. **Run the application in dev mode:**
    Check the docker compose file and edit if necessary.

 ```bash
 cd ../
 # We recommend to create a copy of the docker compose file